 5. Further actions

 Based on the initial analysis above, please detail the key mitigating and/or improvement actions to promote equality and tackle inequalities; and any areas identified as requiring more detailed analysis.

 Number Description of issue Action Timeframe

 1 Not enough data on socio economic position of adults with care and support Not enough data on socio economic position of adults with care and support - the case management system has limits around this A long term plan is needed

-2
+2 Ensure diverse needs of the local population and service users are incorporated in commissioning plans.

 3

 4

+5

+6

+7

-5. Equality and socio-economic objectives (for business plans)
+5. Equalit y and socio-econo omic objectives ( (for business plans)